 Likely there’ll be somebody else doing the Wood Destroying Insect report (sometimes called a WDI, WDR or Termite Report).

-How Long Will A Home Inspection Take?
+How Long Will A Home Inspection Last?

 I know you’re going to hate to hear this, but it’s true.
 How long a home inspection takes depends on several things.
 Mainly the home inspector!